-Along with the Masoala Rainforest, the Kaeng Krachan Elephant Park is the new focal point in the eastern area of Zoo Zurich.
-It is home to Asiatic elephants and 10 other species.
+Along with the Masoala Rainforest, Kaeng Krachan Elephant Park is the new focal point in the eastern area of Zoo Zurich.
+It is home to Asiatic elephants and nine other species.
 The underwater view is a particular highlight.

 The Kaeng Krachan Elephant Park is home to eight Asian elephants (Elephas maximus):

 Zoo Zurich keeps and breeds Asian elephants within the framework of the European Endangered Species Program, EEP.

 Other species living at the Kaeng Krachan Elephant Park: Bali myna, black-breasted leaf turtle, blackbuck, tarantula, Indian giant forest scorpion, Java mousedeer, Madagascar hissing cockroach, red-crested wood partridge and silkie chicken.

 Our animal lexicon contains information on all of the above species:

 One of the most striking architectural features of the Kaeng Krachan Elephant Park is the curved roof of its indoor enclosure, measuring 6,800 square meters.
 It was designed as a flat, free-form wooden shell and is equipped with 271 skylights made from UV-permeable ETFE film.
 It has a web-like, transparent, organic structure to blend into its surrounding forest environment.
 The indoor enclosure has a diameter of 80 meters.
 Its wooden roof does not feature any columns or other supporting elements on the inside.